nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 CardsSleepBuyAmount: (Default) 72
 Default 72, amount of time to wait between purchases, can lower down to at minimum 17ms or raise if not smoothly purchasing

+CardsGreedyBuy: (Default) false
+Use decending amounts of modifiers to buy all cards down to single use.

 ## GFSS Farm